addventures-engineering/monty/README.md

   3. Run `npm install` to load all node dependencies
   4. For development run `npm run dev` to kickoff webpack module bundler (does not minify during dev mode)
   5. To bundle for prodution run `npm run build` to generate the JS and CSS bundles all minified with sourcemaps
-  6.

 ## Fluid Typography
   Monty comes with a baseline implementation of fluid typography out of the box.
 Customizations can be made in the `_typography.scss` SCSS module.
+See [Verne Fluid Type](https://www.npmjs.com/package/verne-fluid-type) on npm.com for documentation.